okfn/opendatahandbook-old/README.rst

 |    ``translation`` is where our i18n files are kept

-Rendering the manual
+Rendering the handbook
 --------------------

 1. Move into the base directory of the project::

-    cd opendatamanual
+    cd opendatahandbook

 3. Install `Sphinx`_, with a minimum version of 0.6.
 Instructions for Debian and Ubuntu::